EthanLin-TWer/translation-spring-mvc-4-documentation/publish/21_3/3-defining-@requestmapping-handler-methods.md

 public String processSubmit(@ModelAttribute("pet") Pet pet, Model model, BindingResult result) { ... }
 ```

-> Note, that there is a `Model` parameter in between `Pet` and `BindingResult`.
+> [Original] Note, that there is a `Model` parameter in between `Pet` and `BindingResult`.
 To get this working you have to reorder the parameters as follows:

 ```java
 _@RequestMapping(method = RequestMethod.POST)_